improbable-eng/etcd-cluster-operator/docs/operations.md

 kubectl apply -f config/samples/etcd_v1alpha1_etcdcluster.yaml
 ```

-The `etcd-cluster-operator` will create the following new API resources for each Etcd node:
+The `etcd-cluster-operator` will create the following new API resources for each Etcd node: `EtcdPeer`, `PersistentVolumeClaim` and a `ReplicaSet`.

-1. EtcdPeer
-2. PersistentVolumeClaim
-3. ReplicaSet

 Kubernetes will then dynamically provision a `PersistentVolume` of 50Mi,
-using the [Provisioner](https://kubernetes.io/docs/concepts/storage/storage-classes/#provisioner) of the "default" `StorageClass`.
+using the [Provisioner](https://kubernetes.io/docs/concepts/storage/storage-classes/#provisioner) of the `StorageClass` called "standard".
 It will "bind" that `PersistentVolume` to the `PersistentVolumeClaim`.

 Kubernetes will also create a `Pod` based on the `ReplicaSet` template.